gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.RemoveRegrow(this BloonModel) Method

-(Cross-Game compatible) Removes the Regrow behavior from this BloonModel.
+Removes the Regrow behavior from this BloonModel.

 ```csharp
 public static void RemoveRegrow(this Assets.Scripts.Models.Bloons.BloonModel bloonModel);